FrontEndFoxes/curriculum/workshops/react/minis/mini2-react-hooks.md

 ```

 ::: Important tip 💡
-As we mentioned before, you can use html tags in an assignment, a return function or in the render function of ReactDom.But to pass the values of the state or the properties of a component, you have to write the variable in brackets it can be rendered.
+As we mentioned before, you can use html tags in an assignment, a return function or in the render function of ReactDom.
+But to pass the values of the state or the properties of a component, you have to write the variable in brackets it can be rendered.
 :::

 Great!
 Now it's time to load some dogs from the Dog CEO API!